Keith Wilding, MAT, NRP

 Eliot J. Berman, BS, NRP

-Eliot Berman received an Associate’s Degree in Civil Engineering in 1992, and a B.S. in Soil Science from UNH Durham in 1994.
-In 2012, he graduated from NHTI with an Associate’s Degree in Paramedic Emergency Medicine.
-Eliot has been with the Bow Fire Department since 2002 and is currently a full time firefighter / paramedic.
-He is also a paramedic for the Central NH Special Operations Unit (SWAT team).
-Eliot spent over 6 years as an Emergency Room Technician at Concord Hospital, Concord NH, and was a per diem Paramedic for Frisbie Memorial Hospital in Rochester, NH.
-Areas of Expertise: Laboratory instructor, Hospital clinic supervisor.
+Eliot received an AS in Civil Engineering in 1992 and a BS in Soil Science in 1994, both from UNH Durham.
+In 2012 he graduated from NHTI with an AS in Paramedic Emergency Medicine.
+He has been with the Bow Fire Department since 2002 and is currently a full-time firefighter/paramedic holding the rank of Captain.
+Eliot is also a paramedic for the Central NH Special Operations Unit (SWAT team) and a Deputy Sherriff with the Merrimack County Sherriff’s Office as well as teaching “EMS in the Warm Zone” with the New Hampshire Fire Academy.
+Other job experiences include 6 years as an Emergency Room Technician at Concord Hospital and was a per diem Paramedic for Frisbie Memorial Hospital.
+Areas of Expertise: Laboratory Instructor (Advanced Trauma, Paramedic Procedures) and Hospital Clinic Supervisor.